 - Ducksters Website: Roman Legacies → Ducksters quick quiz

 - My quiz based on the presentation above (also shown below)

 ♦ John Green of Crash Course History: The Fall of Rome (and how the Eastern Empire didn’t actually fall until 1453)

 ♦ John Green’s video as an Edpuzzle (built-in questions) – see also below

 ♦ More Links on the Fall of Rome

-BBC Website: The Fall of Rome (challenging but highly recommended)
+BBC Website: The Fall of Rome (challenging but recommended for keen readers)